 Does a divorce affect your credit?

 Simply seeking a divorce or getting a divorce will not negatively impact your credit.
 However, missing payments on your mortgage, credit card bills or support payments can affect your credit.
 Running a credit report before and after your divorce can help you identify any payment issues, as can signing up for credit monitoring plan for the first few months after divorce.

-Ask your own divorce quesstions online, or schedule a free consultation to get all of your burning questions answered:
+Ask your own divorce quesstions online, or schedule an initial consultation to get all of your burning questions answered: